provenance-io/provwasm/docs/tutorial/06-develop.md

 ## Up Next

-Proceed to the next [section](07-optimize.md) to optimize the smart contract WASM for deployment.
+Proceed to the next [section](07-optimize.md) to optimize the smart contract Wasm for deployment.